 The picture shows the 1.5 MHz wide spectrum (top left) and the waterfall of the spectrum.
 Top right (hard to see) is the constellation of the signal, i.e. a cloud of dots.

 In Europe DRM was not very successful, while in the first decade of this century there were quite some countries with transmissions, I only see a DRM transmission from Kuwait of a couple of hours in the afternoon, and a couple of transmissions from Romenia, in different languages, each transmission for up to an hour.
-It seems that in other continents DRM is gaining in importance.
+Since some time, I receive a French transmission in the early evening as well.
+It seems, however, that in other continents DRM is gaining in importance.

 It is quite obvious that using a simple diode detector, or even a handful transistors, capacitors and resistors, is not enough to build a receiver for the various forms of digital transmissions.
 Next to something to receive the analog signal and convert it to samples, one does need computing power.
 Of course, once computing power is available this can be used for AM, single side band, and FM as well.